 Summer Essentials has given me the chance to attempt dishes that I’ve always wanted to do at home but never had the confidence, for example a rack of lamb and homemade pasta.
-One of the great things about the course is that we have had ex-Superior cuisine students helping us, so it feels like having three chefs in the room, which is a huge advantage when there are 15 of us cooking at once.

 I’m beginning my full time career as a Solicitor, so I’ve taken this opportunity to develop my skills.
 I’ve always loved baking for family and friends, but I think this course has given me the chance to level out my cuisine skills in a short space of time.

 I feel like my biggest achievement from the course was preparing and roasting a whole chicken.
 It’s something that I’ve always been too afraid to tackle on my own, but now I wouldn’t think twice about trying it in my kitchen at home.
 I’ve met some great friends here and ones that I will always keep in touch with, but most of all my confidence in the kitchen has grown so much.